Big-eared climbing rat: Phylogeny

 The genus Ototylomys is most closely related to Tylomys.
 They both are known as climbing rats that are endemic to Central America.
 They both have flattened braincases, elongated skulls, highly developed supraorbital ridges and incisive foramina.
 They also have similar reproductive glands.
 They differ in many traits some being that Ototylomys are smaller with larger ears.
 They also have a larger auditory bullae, their rostrum is narrower, and their baculum is longer and narrower compared to its size.

 Distribution and habitat

 This species ranges from Mexico to Costa Rica.

 Diet

-The diet of the big-eared climbing rat is still incomplete but it mostly consists of fruit and leaves.
-We know their dietary needs are very not well known because the big-eared climbing rats that have been successfully housed in laboratories often have their tails fall off due to malnutrition.
+The diet of the big-eared climbing rat is incomplete, though it mostly consists of fruit and leaves.
+Dietary requirements remain poorly understood, as big-eared climbing rats housed in laboratories have lost their tails due to malnutrition.

 Behavior

 Big-eared climbing rats are arboreal and nocturnal and they are seen both on the ground and in the trees.
 Their copulatory behavior is peculiar in that there is a copulatory lock.